Bonds

 1 Loopback Pseudo-Interface 1 IPv4 4294967295 75 Disabled Connected ActiveStore

-Use the Powershell command below to create the NIC team where the TeamMembers
+Use the PowerShell command below to create the NIC team where the TeamMembers

 argument is set to the InterfaceAlias